GE Capital Rail Services: History

 In the late 2000s, due to a drop in rail car leasing due to the general economic recession initiated by the 2000s financial crisis GE Railcar attempted to alter the terms on a $1.2 billion contract (2007) for the acquisition of over 11000 rail cars from The Greenbrier Companies.
 The GE contract represented 84% of Greenbrier's ongoing railcar orders, and any reduction in the order volume was expected to cause job and revenue losses in addition to those already caused by the recession and the production slowdown for the GE order.
 On 15 December 2009 GE and Greenbrier reached a modified contract agreement in which Greenbrier would manufacturer up to 6000 units for GE.
 As terms of the contract, Greenbrier gained the right of first refusal to manufacture any GE railcar order placed up to December 2018, and a similar right to any vehicle refurbishment up to 2015.
 Greenbrier also obtained a maintenance co-partner agreement for GE's rail rolling stock over a 5-year period.
 The resultant contract gave Greenbrier an order book of at least, 4900 units valued at $430 million plus an option for a further 2200 cars.
 The renegotiated contract represented approximately 40% of the North American freight car industry backlog.

-On 30 September 2015 GE Capital announced the sale its rail services division: Marmon Holdings (Berkshire Hathaway) acquired most of the businesses tank car fleet, and was to acquire the servicing activities in late 2015 - the business was to be managed by Union Tank Car Company and Procor; the remainder of the GE rail fleet, comprising c.77000 freight cars and 1000 locomotives was to be sold to First Union Rail (Wells Fargo), closed in January 2016.
+On 30 September 2015 GE Capital announced the sale of its rail services division: Marmon Holdings (Berkshire Hathaway) acquired most of the businesses tank car fleet, and was to acquire the servicing activities in late 2015 - the business was to be managed by Union Tank Car Company and Procor; the remainder of the GE rail fleet, comprising c.77000 freight cars and 1000 locomotives was to be sold to First Union Rail (Wells Fargo), closed in January 2016.
 The total value of the sale to GE was $1.3 billion on a $4.0 billion net investment.